 For me, that’s been based in empathy for those who say hurtful things.
 For example, when I see a driver become so frustrated in traffic they begin to yell, raise their hands in the air, or flip off another person, my only emotion is empathy.
 I think to myself, “Wow… their life must really stink.”
 We must remember that in most cases, negativity is a projection of their story.
 And whether it’s online or in the car, hurt people hurt people.

 But I want to take a moment to look deeper into our internal reaction of opposition.
 I want you to understand the big picture.
-In reality, haters are are actually your heralds announcing that you have arrived to the main stage.
+In reality, haters are actually your heralds announcing that you have arrived at the main stage.
 Because in my experience, if you’re not upsetting someone, it’s likely you haven’t stood for something.

 Playing in the middle is safe.
-It’s where everyone agrees and nobody needs to lead.
+It’s where everyone agrees, and nobody needs to lead.
 It’s where people go to make noise at no cost.
-But push the boundaries of any topic and the alarm will sound.
+But push the boundaries of any topic, and the alarm will sound.
 The key is how we view it.
 Or more importantly, how we internalize it.

 Option #1: Allow their comments to validate your fears.
 To create a nasty mix of positive and negative that develop a schizophrenic self-esteem and tosses your ability to navigate who you are, what you stand for, and where you’re going out the window.